nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #4.md

 	deposit_table
 ```

-3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?
+**3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?**

 ```sql
 WITH monthly_transactions AS (